greenteaphd/MaxCalester/README.md

 # MaxCalester
-A restaurant recommender system based on a budget and total calorie

 Hello!

 Welcome to MaxCalester!

 MaxCalester is a program developed by three students at Macalester College: Ibou, Lang, and Andy.

+It's a restaurant recommender system based on a budget and total calorie

 Here's the context: